 Many of the young actors in the Harry Potter movies started out as average and geeky looking as befit their characters and became very attractive as they grew up.
 The most noteworthy examples are Emma Watson (Hermione Granger) and Matthew Lewis (Neville Longbottom).

-In the 1990s during the Clinton administration, First Daughter Chelsea Clinton (a mere pre-teen when her father was elected) was often the subject of downright cruel mocking of her looks by some, including those (such as Rush Limbaugh) who were hardly in a position to talk about good looks.
+In the 1990s during the Clinton administration, First Daughter Chelsea Clinton (a mere pre-teen when her father was elected) was often the subject of downright cruel mocking of her looks by some, including those who were hardly in a position to talk about good looks.
 However, as Chelsea grew into adulthood, she became at least as attractive as her mother.
 YMMV